awused/aw-fm/README.md

 * `Split horizontal|vertical`
   * Splits the current tab in two, creating or adding to the existing group.
   * The new tab is on the right or bottom of the split.
-  * If no tabs are visible, opens a new on.
+  * If no tabs are visible, opens a new one.
 * `SaveSession name`, `LoadSession name`, and `DeleteSession name`
   * Saves, loads, or deletes the current session.
   * Only currently saves the list of open tabs.